AngrySnout/SauerTracker/README.md

 *tracker.json* contains server-side only options, whereas *vars.json* is shared between the client and the server.
 An example configuration is included in *tracker.default.json*.
 You must rename it to *tracker.json* before proceeding.
 You will also need an (empty) PostgreSQL database.
 You can configure the connection URL in *tracker.json*.
-To learn more read, the [configuration file's wiki page](https://github.com/AngrySnout/SauerTracker/wiki/Configuration-file).
+To learn more, read the [configuration file's wiki page](https://github.com/AngrySnout/SauerTracker/wiki/Configuration-file).

 ## Installation